Tryin' to Get to Heaven: Cover versions

+Jordan Tice regularly performs the song live.

 David Bowie's version, originally recorded in 1998, was officially released as a single on January 8, 2021.

 Robyn Hitchcock covered it on his 2004 album Spooked.

 Joan Osborne covered it on her 2017 album Songs of Bob Dylan.

 Lucinda Williams has officially released two cover versions of the song: one on the Chimes of Freedom compilation album in 2012 and another for her 2020 live album Lu's Jukebox Vol. 3 - Bob's Back Pages: A Night Of Bob Dylan Songs.